 ALW integrates the signals assigned to bending/stretching of Qn-Qn intertetrahedral vibrations in the glass network (Bell et al., 1968; Sen and Thorpe, 1977; Furukawa et al., 1981; McMillan, 1984), and AHW those assigned to stretching of Al-O and Si-O bonds in Qn units (Brawer and White, 1975, 1977; Virgo et al., 1980; Furukawa et al., 1981; B. O. Mysen et al., 1982; McMillan, 1984).
 The integration boundaries were selected by observing all the spectra plotted together.
 They correspond to common limits that delimitate the frequencies of the intertetrahedral Qn- Qn and intratetrahedral Qn vibrational regions.
 While some small changes could be made in some cases, our selection of common boundaries for all glass Raman spectra robustly captures the general trend.

 The addition of network modifier metal cations to silica glass is accompanied by increases in the fractions of depolymerised Qn units (like Q2 and Q3 units) and, in parallel, by an increase of the number of non-bridging oxygens per tetrahedral unit (NBO/T, see Bjørn O. Mysen et al., 1982).
 This results in a large decrease in the ratio RRaman (Giordano and Russell, 2018).
 RRaman thus can serve as a measure of the glass SiO2-AlO2 network connectivity and topology: the higher Rraman is, the higher the aluminosilicate network connectivity, the lower the NBO/T. Because of such link, RRaman is linked to variations in melt properties, as confirmed by the study of Giordano and Russell (2018). i-MELT can predict Rraman within 15 %.
 There is a strong data gap for Rraman between ~2 and ~4 (value corresponding to that of silica glass) because there is very few Raman spectra in the dataset at SiO2 concentrations above ~ 90 mol%, and, above such concentration, Rraman varies strongly with silica content.
 Consequently, only one spectrum (that of silica) constrains the model at very high RRaman values.
-This data gap originates from the difficulty to obtain samples above ~ 90 mol% SiO2.
+This data gap originates from the difficulty of obtaining samples above ~ 90 mol% SiO2.
 At such high silica concentrations, unmixing can happen during quench for Al-free compositions (e.g., Jarry and Richet, 2001).
-Besides, high liquidus temperatures make the synthesis of glasses difficult for Al-bearing compositions (Schairer and Bowen, 1955, 1956).
+In additon, high liquidus temperatures make the synthesis of glasses difficult for Al-bearing compositions (Schairer and Bowen, 1955, 1956).
 Nevertheless, information from new experiments in silica-rich melts could be important to bring information to the model about melt/glass structural behavior between an extreme composition like SiO2 and multicomponent melts/glasses.

 3.4 Model internal consistency